Data at Your Fingertips

 Job Placement/Certification Exam Pass Rates

 Each graduate program has a target job placement or certification exam pass rate.
 The School Psychology program and both Health Care Administration programs have a target job placement rate of 100% within 6 months of graduation and the Accounting program has a target job placement rate of 90% at graduation.
-For all four programs, the most recent cohorts to graduate had 100% job placement rates (see Table 3).
+For all four programs, the last three cohorts to graduate had 100% job placement rates (see Table 4).

-Table 3 – Job Placement Rate Targets and Actuals by Program
+Table 4 – Job Placement Rates by Program and Graduation Year

 Accounting (M.S.)